rakibdevs/mrz-parser/README.md

 - [Md.
 Rakibul Islam](https://github.com/rakibdevs)
 - [All Contributors](../../contributors)

+Special thanks to @tetrahydra for organised country list, @Al Amin for help extracting information.

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.